Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-8cZ-oH-WA3E.md

 # [May 18th, 2021 Livestream](../2021-05-18.md)
 ## Q&A: Is there any sort of Story planned?
 https://www.youtube.com/watch?v=8cZ-oH-WA3E
-This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: When will we see more of the Story?](./yt-hesfPUzwrZs.md) [https://www.youtube.com/watch?v=hesfPUzwrZs](https://www.youtube.com/watch?v=hesfPUzwrZs)
+This question was possibly duplicated with a more recent answer: [September 27th, 2022 Livestream Q&A: Any news on Story?](./yt-9fgOMllBQl0.md) [https://www.youtube.com/watch?v=9fgOMllBQl0](https://www.youtube.com/watch?v=9fgOMllBQl0)

 ### Topics